2024h1120192p/project-submission-portal/STRUCTURE.md

-# Project Structure Overview
+# Paper Submission Portal Structure Overview

-This document explains the reorganized microservices structure.
+This document explains the reorganized microservices structure for the research paper submission system.

 ## New Structure